 To value a company using comparable company analysis (aka relative valuation or valuation using multiples), you must begin by identifying an appropriate set of peers (aka comps), which your model will be based on.
 Afterwards, you need to locate and then aggregate and standardize the appropriate financial data needed for all of the chosen comps.
 Then, you can select the appropriate trading multiples, key statistics, and ratios depending on the target company and its respective industry/sector.
 Next, you need to benchmark this information, calculate medians and means, and select a valuation multiple that best suites the target company.

 As a rule of thumb, in the short-term, valuation multiples are the primary drivers of stock price performance.
 However, in the long-run, business growth drives stock performance.
 Business growth is also typically a lot more easier to predict, which is why investors should focus on the business fundamentals and qualities first.
-In closing, while valuation multiples are likely so popular due to their simplicity, a discounted cash flow (DCF) valuation (based on absolute valuation) may give you an edge in the market, especially for long-term value investors who manage to develop a solid understanding of a particular business and its growth potential.
+In closing, while valuation multiples are popular due to their simplicity, a discounted cash flow (DCF) valuation (based on absolute valuation) may give you an edge in the market, especially for long-term value investors who manage to develop a solid understanding of a particular business and its growth potential.